 Cover Story:

-Park Avenue was a group that got together right after I left Vegas.
-The group was me on lead Guitar and vocals, Joe Polizzi on vocals, Joe Pelliccia on bass and vocals, Kevin Knapp on keys guitar and vocals, and Mike Giugno on percussion and vocals.
+Cover Story was a group that got together right after I left Vegas.
+The group was me on lead Guitar and vocals, Joe Polizzi on vocals, Joe Pelliccia (RIP) on bass and vocals, Kevin Knapp (RIP) on keys guitar and vocals, and Mike Giugno on percussion and vocals.
 The band created a practice tape on 5/24/87 which sowed what a lick ass group this was.
 You can listen to the practice session here complete with talking, etc cover Story.mp3

 Park Ave: